 This does not affect the taste at all, so the biggest question you need to ask yourself is, how much coffee am I going to brew at once?
 When you’ve answered this question, you can choose from any version of the Chemex.

-But not to worry, although this isn’t the easiest coffee brewer to start your home brewing coffee experience with, it is one of the best ways to make coffee.
+Although this isn’t the easiest coffee brewer to start your home brewing experience with, it is one of the best ways to make coffee.

-If you’d like to find out more about Chemex coffee brewing, you can click here.
-This will get you straight to the beginner guide I wrote about brewing coffee with a Chemex.
+If you’d like to learn more about Chemex coffee brewing, click here.
+This will take you straight to the beginner’s guide I wrote about brewing coffee with a Chemex.

 Hario V60 brewer